-(ii) Component Unscheduled Removals.
-For the following example calculations, a minimum period of seven quarters' (21 months') operating data has to be available, and the resultant Alert Level rate for the current quarter may be set in accordance with any one of the following.
+b.
+Component Unscheduled Removals.
+For the following example calculations, a minimum period of seven quarters' (21 months') operating data has to be available, and the resultant Alert Level rate for the current quarter may be set in accordance with any one of the following with the Poison Distribution of Cumulative Probabilities (as illustrated in Appendix C - Example 3).